SHUBHAMspy/react-learning/readme.md

 - It handles the View layer of MVC (Model View Controller) application.

 **Features**:
-1. JSX: It is an syntax extension to Javscript.The JSX gets converted to many React.createElement() calls.It describes your UI.
+1. JSX: It is an syntax extension to JavaScript.The JSX gets converted to many React.createElement() calls.It describes your UI.

 2. Unidirectional flow: React is based on Flux architecture, data should flow from parent to the child or parent component to child component.

-3. Virtual Dom:  Virtual dom is basically a JS object that represents the real dom in memory it is actually the  tree of elements which decribes the element tree.
+3. Virtual Dom:  Virtual Dom is basically a JS object that represents the real Dom in memory it is actually the  tree of elements which describes the element tree.

 4. Declarative & Component Based: React allows you to declaratively describe your UI, using component based architecture.

-5. Reuseability & Composition: React components can be reused to form bigger components and two different components can be composed together to form the desired UI.
+5. Reusability & Composition: React components can be reused to form bigger components and two different components can be composed together to form the desired UI.

 **Advantages**:
-1. The main advantage of react that i feel that the scripting can be utilized for mobile development as well.
+1. The main advantage of react that I feel that the scripting can be utilized for mobile development as well.

-2. As React creates virtual dom , this improves performance as JS virtual dom is faster than regular dom.
+2. As React creates virtual Dom , this improves performance as JS virtual Dom is faster than regular Dom.

-3. Defining ui though components using a declarative syntax, improves readability and debugging.
+3. Defining UI though components using a declarative syntax, improves readability and debugging.
 4. React supports flux architecture , which promotes state immutability i.e it does not allow to modify state directly.

 5. Separation of concerns and modularity.
-6. Scalable ui becuase of composition and reusable component architecture.
+6. Scalable UI because of composition and reusable component architecture.

 Limitations:
 1. Its sole purpose is also its limitation i.e it only handle view layer of the application.
 Which was its motivation to separate view from network and business logic.